 Stroke Risk Factors

-Stroke is dangerous and deadly — the No. 5 killer and a leading cause of disability in America.
+Stroke is dangerous and deadly — the No. 5 killer and a leading cause of adult disability in America.
 But you can control and treat several risk factors for stroke.

 Stroke Risk Factors You Can Control, Treat and Improve